 According to the convent’s rule, the monastery was erected within the city walls, near the market square.
 The church was located in the southern part of the monastery, obliquely to the building line of the market frontage.
 Its originally high shape, topped with a high gable roof, was probably the dominant feature of the medieval buildings of the Racibórz market.

-The church is a building orientated towards the sides of the world, built of brick.
-It consists of a rectangular nave and a narrower, elongated, four-span chancel with a three-sided end to the east.
-In the southern corner of the lower nave and the higher presbytery, there is a squat tower topped with a pyramid roof.
-A row of annexes, the remnants of the former monastery, adjoins the chancel from the north.
-They were adapted to the sacristy, storerooms and staircase.
-A shallow porch was added to the nave at the southern side.
-The elevations of the church were varied with symmetrically arranged, ogival and semicircular windows, placed between buttresses.
+The church was a brick structure orientated towards the parts of the world.
+It consisted of a rectangular, single nave and a narrower, elongated, four-bay chancel with a three-sided eastern end.
+In the southern corner of the nave and chancel a squat, four-sided tower crowned with a hip roof was incorporated in the fifteenth century, while a flat porch was added to the nave on the south side.
+The church’s façades were varied with symmetrically arranged, ogival closed windows, placed between stepped buttresses.

-The original church, modeled on the Dominican church of Holy Cross in Wrocław, was subordinated to strict religious regulations, as evidenced by the construction of a single nave covered with a timber ceiling, an extended chancel and the lack of a tower, which was added from the south at a later stage, probably at the end of the 14th or the beginning of the 15th century.
+The original church, modeled on the solution of the Dominican church of Holy Cross in Wrocław, was subject to strict order’s regulations, as evidenced by the construction of an aisleless nave, covered with a timber, flat ceiling, elongated projection of the choir and the lack of a tower (added at a later stage).
+The interior of the presbytery was originally crowned with a six-field vault in three bays.